omer-priel/networking-final/README.md

 * pool_range - Range for the last part of the IP that the DHCP server returns
 * ip_address_leases - All the leases that the server gives

+Description on the packets: \
+The exists 6 types of packets in this server, and more that dos not used in this project.
+The \
+types are: Discover, Offer, Request, ACK, NAK and Relese. \

 ## DNS Server

 ### Environment Variables